DataONEorg/dataone-web/content/people/Martin-Fenner.md

 ---
-avatar: "/uploads/AdamShepherd.png"
+avatar: "/uploads/MartinFenner.jpg"
-fullname: Adam Shepherd
+fullname: Martin Fenner
-firstname: Adam
+firstname: Martin
 role: Technical Director
-organization: Biological and Chemical Oceanography Data Management Office (BCO-DMO)
+organization: DataCite
 d1_role: ''
-shortbio: Adam Shepherd is the Technical Director for the Biological and Chemical Oceanography Data Management Office (BCO-DMO) located at the Woods Hole Oceanographic Institution where he was worked as a software developer since 2000.
-He serves as co-chair of the Vocabulary Services and Semantics Interest Group for the Research Data Alliance.
-Currently, his work focuses on data semantics for improved discovery and reuse.
-longbio: Adam Shepherd is the Technical Director for the Biological and Chemical Oceanography Data Management Office (BCO-DMO) located at the Woods Hole Oceanographic Institution where he was worked as a software developer since 2000.
-He serves as co-chair of the Vocabulary Services and Semantics Interest Group for the Research Data Alliance.
-  Currently, his work focuses on data semantics for improved discovery and reuse.
+shortbio: Martin Fenner is the DataCite Technical Director and envisions, develops, implements and manages a robust technical architecture for Datacite as well as DataCite’s technical contributions for the EU-funded THOR project.
+longbio: Martin Fenner is the DataCite Technical Director and envisions, develops, implements and manages a robust technical architecture for Datacite as well as DataCite’s technical contributions for the EU-funded THOR project.
+From 2012 to 2105 he was technical lead for the PLOS Article-Level Metrics project.
+He served on the Board of the Open Researcher and Contributor ID (ORCID) initiative from 2010-2012, and worked for ORCID EU in the EU-funded ODIN project from 2012 to 2013.
+Martin has a medical degree from the Free University of Berlin and is a Board-certified medical oncologist.
-email: ashepherd@whoi.edu
+email: martin.fenner@datacite.org
 title: ''
-draft: true

 ---